craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Guilds of Coalition/Guild of Wizards.md

 The Guild of Wizards has constructed Luh'turiñgolë Towers in many areas of the world to expand the range of these protected divination-communications.

-Eventually, the Guild hopes to disseminate information by providing receive-only Sending Stones
+Eventually, the Guild hopes to disseminate information by providing receive-only Sending Stones to the loyalist populations, and-or the world.